sdiehl/write-you-a-haskell/004_type_systems.md

 ```

 While this is a perfectly acceptable alternative definition, we are not going to
-go that route and restrict ourselves purely to the discussion of *static types*.
+go that route and instead restrict ourselves purely to the discussion of *static
+types*, in other words types which are known before runtime.
+Under this set of
-Under this set of definitions many of so-called dynamically typed language often
+definitions many of so-called dynamically typed language often only have a
-only have a single static type.
-For instance in Python all static types are
+single static type.
+For instance in Python all static types are subsumed by the
-subsumed by the ``PyObject``, and it is only at runtime that the tag
+``PyObject`` and it is only at runtime that the tag ``PyTypeObject *ob_type`` is
-``PyTypeObject *ob_type`` is discriminated on to give rise to Python notion of
+discriminated on to give rise to Python notion of "types".
+Again, this is not
-"types".
-Again, this is not the kind of type we will discuss.
-The tradeoffs that
+the kind of type we will discuss.
+The trade-offs that these languages make is
-these languages make is that they often have trivial static semantics while the
+that they often have trivial static semantics while the dynamics for the
-dynamics for the language are often exceedingly complicated.
-Languages like
+language are often exceedingly complicated.
+Languages like Haskell and OCaml are
-Haskell and OCaml are the opposite point in this design space.
+the opposite point in this design space.

 Types will usually be written as $\tau$ and can consist of many different
 constructions to the point where the type language may become as rich as the